r4plh/avr-audio-video-research/sound/wav2vec_vs_whisper/README.md

 **Plots look weird?** Try the other reduction method.
 Sometimes PCA works better, sometimes t-SNE.

-## Troubleshooting

-**"Model not found" error**: Check your internet - first download needs to fetch from HuggingFace

-**Plots not showing**: Open browser console (F12), check for errors.
-Usually means embedding extraction failed.

-**Can't find dataset**: Update the path in `app.py` line 30 or use the dataset selector in the UI

 ## What's actually happening under the hood?